 |Model||Size||Resolution||Refresh rate||Panel Type||Adaptive Sync|

 While the AOC Agon AG271QX is a good monitor for mixed usage, it is focused on fast-paced gaming with high refresh rate, FreeSync support, and low input lag.
 For other uses, there may be better or cheaper monitors available.
-See our recommendations for the best gaming monitors for PC and the best gaming monitors for Xbox One X.
+See our recommendations for the best gaming monitors for PC, the best freesync monitors and the best gaming monitors for Xbox One X.

 The AOC AGON AG271QX is much better than the MSI Optix G27C.
 The AOC AGON has much better ergonomics, making it easier to place it in the most comfortable position.
 The AGON displays gradients with almost no banding and has a very fast response time, so motion looks crisp with very little blur trail.
 The higher resolution of the AGON makes it easier to get more done or to see more fine details in games.